 - Ensure that you and your partners have an up-to-date anti-corruption program that includes policies and training.
 This is vital to remaining compliant with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act and the growing body of parallel foreign anti-corruption legislation that may apply in the new market where you are doing business.
 Relationships between government officials and the private sector in foreign markets may not always be easy to parse, so having a system in place to vet and clear each relationship and transaction is key, as is maintaining clear records of your accounting practices and compliance efforts.

 - Avoid opportunities that seem too good to be true.
-They still are.
-Really.
-I still see this over and over.
 Clients receive an opportunity to participate in a foreign project that is not what it seems.
 In the long run making a commitment to a country and building trust with a reputable local partner will protect you and your company, make your management confident, and create viable economic growth.